HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.10/appliance/new-hpovlicense.md

 ```

-Install licenses read from a file by `Get-Content`.
+Install licenses read from a file by Get-Content.

 ## Parameters